The Science of Social

 If some in the business world were already starting to think on this, then it will have been all the more compounded by JD Wetherspoons recent decision to shut down all of their social media accounts.

-It certainly got me thinking, both personally and when I am delivering social media sessions at the Digital Garage.
+It certainly got me thinking, both personally and when I am delivering social media digital skills training sessions at the Digital Garage.
 The relationship between Social Media and a Business often appears somewhat strained and this has been further evidenced by the comments we have received from business owners who visit the Garage.

 To me, it’s as simple as this – Social Media is not a business tool, it wasn’t created as one (watching the film the Social Network will tell you that much) and to the onlooking customer, it shouldn’t look like one.
 To me, it’s a business tool out of necessity, because we all use it!
 Much like TV and Radio, it’s the sheer weight of numbers that makes it such a valuable way of reaching potential customers (the UK number of Social Media users is thought to be over 42 million).